-The veterinarian will examine your horse while it is standing, moving, and possibly also under saddle, and will perform appropriate tests such as a flexion test.
-Various aids are available for further examination.
-With the help of so-called "conduction anesthesia," the affected area on the horse's leg can be localized.
-This involves injecting a local anesthetic into the nerves running along the leg and then assessing whether the lameness has improved or even disappeared when the horse is trotted.
-The affected area can also be narrowed down by anesthetizing the hoof joint, the bursa, or by measuring the pressure in the hoof joint and the hoof roll bursa.
-The localized area of pain can then be examined more closely using special X-rays.
-In the case of hoof roll inflammation, it is often observed after conduction anesthesia that the lameness "jumps," meaning that the horse lameness shifts to the less affected side after the more severely affected leg has been anesthetized.
-X-rays reveal changes in the bone substance of the navicular bone or other causal bone changes.
+The veterinarian will closely examine your horse while standing, in motion, and possibly also under the rider, and will perform specific tests such as a flexion test.
+Various tools are available for further examination.
+Using what is known as conduction anesthesia, the affected area on the horse’s leg can be pinpointed.
+In this procedure, a local anesthetic is injected into the nerves running along the leg, and the horse is then asked to trot so the veterinarian can assess whether the lameness has improved or even disappeared.
+The affected area can also be narrowed down by anesthetizing the fetlock joint or the bursa, or by measuring the pressure in the fetlock joint and the navicular bursa.
+The region of pain thus localized can then be examined more closely using specialized X-rays.
+In cases of navicular syndrome, it is often observed after nerve block anesthesia that the lameness “shifts.”
+This means that after the more severely affected leg has been anesthetized, the horse becomes lame on the less affected side.
+X-rays reveal changes in the bone substance of the navicular bone or other underlying bone abnormalities.

 The following points are particularly important: